-The Holiday is actually a sweet little romance movie.
-The story logic dictates that the Cameron Diaz character be a person of means; but for some reason the writers decided that Hollywood trailer producer would fit the bill.
+The Holiday is actually a sweet little romance.
+The story logic dictates that the Cameron Diaz character be a person of considerable means; but for some reason Writer/Director Nancy Meyers decided that the role of Hollywood Trailer Producer would fit the bill.
 Talk about the dream factory!

-Okay, for all I know there is an actual person who this character is based on; and if there is best of luck to them… but I have to admit, her character really got under my skin.
+Look, for all I know there is an actual mega-rich trailer maker who this character is based on; and if so, best of luck to them… but I have to admit Amanda really got under my skin.

 I don’t begrudge her mansion-sized adobe hacienda.
-I don’t begrudge her live-in editor and line producer who do all the actual work while she hangs about decking her soon-to-be ex boyfriend.
-Yes, that’s Kathryn Hahn and John Krasinski––no doubt appearing of the advice of their agents––wasting their respective talents.
+I don’t begrudge that she’s got as much spare time to deck her ex-boyfriends as she does for her live-in editor and line producer, who seem to be doing all the actual work.
+Yes, that’s Kathryn Hahn and John Krasinski––no doubt appearing at the advice of their agents––wasting their respective talents.

-What really sticks in my craw is the arbitrary and bullshitty tweaks that Diaz makes to the final cut of the (very hammy) trailer base:
+What really sticks in my craw is the arbitrary and bullshitty tweaks that Amanda makes to the final cut of the (very hammy) trailer base:

 Or, maybe they will find themselves thrust into the position of being somebody’s client one day.
-Not knowing what a client should actually do, or how they should behave; it’s feasible the person might use this movie as some kind of client job description.
+And not knowing what a client should actually do, or how they should behave; will reach in to their unconscious and drag out “make the logo bigger”.